IRL2/nanover-landing/content/_index.md

 ![](nanover3.webp)

 It is a client-server application for collaborative interactive molecular dynamics simulations in virtual reality (iMD-VR).

-Consists of a python web server connected a physics engine (e.g. OpenMM), jupyter notebooks and a Unity VR client.
+NanoVer consists of a python web server connected to a physics engine (e.g. OpenMM), a jupyter notebook client and a Unity VR client.

 ---